The cost of living in Amsterdam: all you need to know

 Home insurance in Amsterdam

 Home insurance when living in Amsterdam isn’t mandatory by law, but it is required by many mortgage providers.
 Costs will vary based on your situation, taking into consideration things such as the value of your home and goods, your neighbourhood, and other risk levels.
-A basic policy typically falls into the range of €4 to 10 a month.

 Other insurances in Amsterdam

 Some Dutch liability plans may even cover, for example, when your friend comes to visit from another country and crashes their bike into someone else’s.
-They’re your visitor, so any damages they incur are covered under your dirt-cheap insurance policy.
+They’re your visitors, so any damages they incur are covered under your dirt-cheap insurance policy.

-Cost of education in Amsterdam
+📚 Cost of education in Amsterdam

 Attending university in the Netherlands